jsabrokwah/lampstck/deployment-instructions.md

 aws cloudformation delete-stack --stack-name todo-app-stack
 ```

-This will delete all resources created by the CloudFormation stack, including the VPC, EC2 instances, load balancer, and Aurora database cluster.
+This will delete all resources created by the CloudFormation stack, including the VPC, EC2 instances, load balancer, and containerized MySQL database.